uoy-linguistics/dating-beowulf-2015/README.md

 position of auxiliary verbs respectively.

-`coding-ip.c`: encodes 3 columns relating to diagnostics of IP head directionality
+`coding-ip.c`: encodes 3 columns relating to diagnostics of IP head directionality.
+The first of these columns is split into IP1-main, -conj, and -sub by the R code.
+The second two form IP2 and IP3 respectively.

-`coding-vp.c`: encodes 2 columns relating to diagnostics of VP head-directionality
+`coding-vp.c`: encodes 2 columns relating to diagnostics of VP head-directionality.
+These form VP1 and 2 respectively, split into three clause types (main, conj, and sub) by the R code.

-`coding-sb.c`: encodes 2 columns related to pronominal scrambling
+`coding-sb.c`: encodes 2 columns related to pronominal scrambling.
+These are Pro1 and 2 respectively, subdivided by clause type in R.

 `coding-sbj.cod`: encodes 7 columns related to the position of subjects.
 Many of these are variations on a theme of determining